Your own cell phone

 The first cell phone: When should children be allowed to use it?

-When can it be a smartphone?
+When can you start using a smartphone?

-As a parent, you are best placed to assess your child's media literacy.
-If you think your daughter or son is ready for their own cell phone or smartphone, you should introduce your child to responsible use step by step.
+As a parent, you are best placed to assess your child's media skills.
+If you think that your daughter or son is ready for their own cell phone or smartphone, you should introduce your child to responsible use step by step.
 The following information will give you useful tips and suggestions for safe and healthy use in everyday family life.

 Where can we find help and advice?